-- 2.10 The NPPF says that plans should be deliverable and that the sites and scale of development identified in the plan should not be subject to such a scale of obligations and policy burdens that their ability to be developed viably is threatened. - 2.11 Development of plan policies should be iterative with draft policies tested against evidence of the likely ability of the market to deliver the plan's policies, and revised as part of a dynamic process.
-This is what South Lakeland District Council has done by engaging with key stakeholders and consultees during this process. - 2.12 Evidence should be proportionate to ensure plans are underpinned by a broad understanding of viability.
-Greater detail may be necessary in areas of known marginal viability or where the evidence suggests that viability might be an issue for example in relation to policies for strategic sites which require high infrastructure investment. (our emphasis) - 2.13 Assessing the viability of plans does not require individual testing of every site or assurance that individual sites are viable; site typologies may be used to determine viability at policy level.
-Assessment of samples of sites may be helpful to support evidence and more detailed assessment may be necessary for particular areas or key sites on which the delivery of the plan relies. (our emphasis) In this respect we have set out our rationale for the site typologies for each use within the relevant section below. - 2.14 Plan makers should not plan to the margin of viability but should allow for a buffer to respond to changing markets and to avoid the need for frequent plan updating.
+- 2.14 The NPPF says that plans should be deliverable and that the sites and scale of development identified in the plan should not be subject to such a scale of obligations and policy burdens that their ability to be developed viably is threatened. - 2.15 Development of plan policies should be iterative with draft policies tested against evidence of the likely ability of the market to deliver the plan's policies, and revised as part of a dynamic process.
+This is what South Lakeland District Council has done by engaging with key stakeholders and consultees during this process.
+It is important to note that Lancaster City Council have also been involved in this engagement, but the process has been led by SLDC. - 2.16 Evidence should be proportionate to ensure plans are underpinned by a broad understanding of viability.
+Greater detail may be necessary in areas of known marginal viability or where the evidence suggests that viability might be an issue for example in relation to policies for strategic sites which require high infrastructure investment. (our emphasis) - 2.17 Assessing the viability of plans does not require individual testing of every site or assurance that individual sites are viable; site typologies may be used to determine viability at policy level.
+Assessment of samples of sites may be helpful to support evidence and more detailed assessment may be necessary for particular areas or key sites on which the delivery of the plan relies. (our emphasis) In this respect we have set out our rationale for the site typologies for each use within the relevant section below. - 2.18 Plan makers should not plan to the margin of viability but should allow for a buffer to respond to changing markets and to avoid the need for frequent plan updating.
 Current costs and values should be considered when assessing the viability of plan policy.
 Policies should be deliverable and should not be based on an expectation of future rises in values at least for the first five years of the plan period.
 This will help to ensure realism and avoid complicating the assessment with uncertain judgements about the future.
-Where any relevant future change to regulation or policy (either national or local) is known, any likely impact on current costs should be considered. (our emphasis) Our sensitivity appraisals within this report clear show where the margins of viability fall. - 2.15 Local Plan policies should reflect the desirability of re-using brownfield land, and the fact that brownfield land is often more expensive to develop.
-Where the cost of land is a major barrier, landowners should be engaged in considering options to secure the successful development of sites.
-Particular consideration should also be given to Local Plan policies on
+Where any relevant future change to regulation or policy (either national or local) is known, any likely impact on current costs should be considered. (our emphasis) Our sensitivity appraisals within this report clear show where the margins of viability fall. - 2.19 Local Plan policies should reflect the desirability of re-using brownfield land, and the fact that brownfield land is often more expensive to develop.
+Where the cost of land is a major barrier, landowners should be engaged in considering options to secure the successful